seanwevans/OpenAstroViz/daemon/README.md

 openastrovizd bench <backend>  # benchmark a backend (e.g. cuda)
 ```

+Starting the daemon spawns a lightweight background process and writes its
+process ID to a file in the system temporary directory.
+Subsequent `status`
+checks read this file and verify that the process is still alive, providing a
+simple way to monitor the daemon.

 For detailed instructions and advanced options, see the [openastrovizd crate README](openastrovizd/README.md) or the project documentation.